 This document was last revised or approved by the WS-TX TC on the above date.
 The level of approval is also listed above.
-Check the current location noted above for possible later revisions of this document.
-This document is updated periodically on no particular schedule.
+Check the "Latest Approved Version" location noted above for possible later revisions of this document.

 Technical Committee members should send comments on this specification to the Technical Committee's email list.
 Others should send comments to the Technical Committee by using the "Send A Comment" button on the Technical Committee's web page at www.oasis-open.org/committees/ws-tx.